dotn8/git-untracker/README.md

 # git-untracker

-This is `git-untracker`, a cross-platform Git extension in the form of a couple of git hooks. `git-untracker` uses a file called `.gituntrack` which is similar to `.gitignore` but it works only on tracked files, whereas `.gitignore` only works on *un*tracked files.
+This is `git-untracker`, a cross-platform Git extension in the form of a couple of git hooks and two new git commands: `git untrack` and `git retrack`. `git-untracker` uses a file called `.gituntrack` which is similar to `.gitignore` but it works only on tracked files, whereas `.gitignore` only works on *un*tracked files.

-Before you can decide whether or not you need this software, you should understand Git hooks and what `.gitignore` does.
+Before you can decide whether or not you need this software, you should understand Git, Git hooks, and what `.gitignore` does.

 ## Use cases